gvince01/akka-dojo/README.md

 ## Backpressure

-Akka streams provides us with the ability to two asynchronous non-blocking back-pressured code.
+Akka streams provides us with the ability to write asynchronous non-blocking back-pressured code.
 A user doesn't have to explicitly write back-pressure handling code -- it is build in and dealt with automatically.

 To highlight backpressure, lets have a look at the examples in the ex2 package.